-Dan Gillian is vice president of U.S. Government Services for Boeing Global Services.
-He is responsible for a broad suite of sustainment and logistics solutions for Boeing and non-Boeing platforms, overseeing profit and loss, coordinated selling and program management for U.S. government customers.
-Gillian’s focus is providing superior program performance and the development and delivery of integrated solutions to increase readiness and meet customers’ mission requirements.
+Most recently, Gillian was vice president and general manager of U.S. Government Services for Boeing Global Services.
+He was responsible for a broad suite of product support solutions for Boeing and non-Boeing platforms, overseeing all aspects of profit and loss, growth and program execution for U.S. government customers.